Current employer: Squire Patton Boggs (UK) LLP

 Current location: London

-“I would recommend Plymouth University to prospective students because I think that the maritime and law courses are well respected by the shipping and oil companies.”
+“I would recommend the University to prospective students because I think that the maritime and law courses are well respected by the shipping and oil companies.”

 Tell us about your career path since graduation.